Hal E. Broxmeyer

 Hal E. Broxmeyer (1943/1944 – 8 December 2021) was an American microbiologist.
 He was a professor at the Mary Margaret Walther Program for Cancer Care Research, and Professor of Microbiology and Immunology at the Indiana University School of Medicine.
-He received a BS degree from City University of New York, and PhD from New York University.
+He received a BS degree from Brooklyn College in 1969 and a PhD from New York University in 1973.

 Life and career

 Broxmeyer was internationally recognized for his work on human umbilical cord blood as a source of transplantable hematopoietic stem cells.
 In 1988, he first coordinated a study in successfully demonstrating clinical utility of cord blood transplantation to cure a hematological disorder of a child (Fanconi anemia) working together with Dra.
 Gluckman.
 This intervention took place in Hospital Saint-Louis (Paris) and was successful.
 Work from his laboratory established the field of clinical cord blood transplantation.

 He died from thyroid cancer on 8 December 2021, at the age of 77.